bokeh/bokeh/sphinx/source/docs/user_guide.rst

 To control the ranges that Bokeh plots show, there are two keyword parameters `x_range` and `y_range`.
-These may be passed into the :class:`bokeh.plotting.figure` function, or into any of the high-level plotting glyph functions in :ref:`bokeh_plotting_glyphs`.
+These may be passed into the :class:`bokeh.plotting.figure` function, or into any of the high-level plotting :ref:`bokeh_plotting_glyphs`.
 They may also be set as attributes on a plot object.

 Numerical Ranges
 ''''''''''''''''